 Registered Psychologist

 $220–$280 per session (50–60 minutes).
-The most common rate in Calgary is around $235.
-Rates at the higher end are common for psychologists with 10+ years of experience or niche specializations.
-Psychological assessments are billed separately and cost much more ($1,500–$4,000+).
+Rates at the higher end are common for psychologists with 10+ years of experience or niche specialisations.
+The CAP suggested fee is a useful benchmark.
+Psychological assessments are billed separately and cost significantly more ($1,500–$4,000+).

 Registered Social Worker